resumex/Basilisk-Domain-Lab/README.md

 # Basilisk Domain Lab
 Create a domain controller and fill it with realistic user objects based on https://randomuser.me/

-The script will build a DC and continue running after the required reboot to fill the domain with users.
-Each component can be run separately.
+The module's functions will build a DC and continue running after the required reboot to fill the domain with users.
+Each component can be run separately to build a DC with no users or add users to an existing domain ad hoc.

 ## Instructions: